glouppe/info8002-large-scale-data-systems/lecture6.md

 ## Descriptor ID

 - 16-byte string which *uniquely* identifies the descriptor on the network.
-- Its value must be preserved when forwarding messages between servents.
+- Its value must be preserved when forwarding messages between servants.
 - Used to allow detection of cycles and help reduce unnecessary traffic on the network.

 **Question:**